Rajiv Pant

-Rajiv Pant (born October 16, 1974) is the Chief Product & Technology Officer of The Wall Street Journal, responsible for Product, Design, and Engineering.
-He reports jointly to the WSJ editor-in-chief Matt Murray and to parent Dow Jones corporate side.
+Rajiv Pant is former Chief Product & Technology Officer of The Wall Street Journal, responsible for Product, Design, and Engineering.
+He reported jointly to the WSJ editor-in-chief Matt Murray and to parent Dow Jones corporate side.
 Pant was previously Chief Technology Officer of The New York Times, Vice President in Digital Technology at Condé Nast, and Chief Technology and Product Officer at Tribune Publishing.
 Before joining WSJ, he was Chief Technology and Product Officer at Thrive Global, Arianna Huffington's wellness venture.
 He is a member of the World Economic Forum’s Young Global Leaders community.

 Education

 Pant went to Stanford University Graduate School of Business, MIT, and Yale University for Executive Education, Leadership, and Management between 2011 and 2015, as a member of programs ranging from Strategic Leadership of Technology and Innovation and Leadership and Decision Making in the 21st Century.
 He has certificates from MIT Sloan School of Management in Artificial Intelligence: Implications for Business Strategy, Innovation, Management and Leadership.